lmarzen/blog/content/about.md

 disableSpecial1stPost: false
 ---

 Hello there.
-My name is Luke Marzen.
-I am a graduate Computer Science student at Iowa State University.
+I grew up in Iowa and am proud to call myself an _Iowan_.
+Presently, I am a graduate Computer Science student at Iowa State University.
 My research interests include Program Analysis, Compilers, High-Performance Computing, and Computer Architecture.
-Beyond academia, I enjoy diving into my diverse interests.
-I'm passionate about Computers, Open Source projects, 3D Printing, Mechanical Keyboards, Motorcycles, Soccer, and Hiking.
+Apart from academia, I find enjoyment in exploring a myriad of hobbies.
+I'm passionate about computers, Open Source projects, 3D printing, mechanical keyboards, motorcycles, soccer, and hiking.

 <!--
 <figure>